AI-SDC/SACRO-ML/user_stories/README.md

 **For researchers or users**
 1. Select the best use-story match to the project.
 2. Familirise with the relevant user-stroy example, both for researchers and TRE.
 Understanding how the process work both sides will increase the changes of smooth project.
-3. Pre-process data and generate the ML model as appropiate for the project inside the TRE.
-Remeber to follow the researcher relevant user story example code (**user_story_[x]_researcher.[py/R]**).
+3. Pre-process data and generate the ML model as appropriate for the project inside the TRE.
+Remember to follow the researcher relevant user story example code (**user_story_[x]_researcher.[py/R]**).
 4. Make sure you generated all metadata, data and files required for output checking.
-5. Fill out the `default_config.yaml` with the appropiate fields.
+5. Fill out the `default_config.yaml` with the appropriate fields.
 An example of this file can be found [here](https://github.com/AI-SDC/AI-SDC/blob/user_story_visibility/user_stories/default_config.yaml) with required experiment parameters.
 6. Run the command `python generate_disclosure_risk_report.py`.
 This will create a **release_files** where the all the required files, data and metadata for egress are placed.

 *Alternative to steps 5 and 6*